RayCarrot/RayCarrot.RCP.Metro/README.md

 ## Features
 - Manage all PC Rayman games with a unified game launcher and configuration shortcuts.
 - Configure the games with added options not normally available in the official configuration tools.
-- Option to use fan-made utilities to improve the games, such as widescreen support, button remapping, higher quality cutscenes and more!
+- Option to use fan-made utilities to improve the games, such as widescreen support, button remapping, higher quality cutscenes and more.
-- Manage your Rayman save files with the backup tool.
+- Manage your Rayman save files by creating backups and converting to/from JSON.
 - Customize how the program runs and looks, from the light/dark mode to more technical options.

 ### Configuration Tools
-Configuration tools are available for all games except the Windows Store ones (Rayman Jungle Run and Rayman Fiesta Run).
-These allow you to change settings indicating how the game runs.
+Configuration tools are available for the majority of games.

 #### DosBox
 For the DosBox games configuration a .ini file is created in the application's AppData directory where the chosen configuration values are saved.
 This file is then loaded into DosBox upon launching the game, along with the optional selected configuration file from the application settings and the mount path.
-The reason why all configuration commands are not passed in as parameters us due to DosBox having a parameter limit.
+The reason why all configuration commands are not passed in as parameters is due to DosBox having a parameter limit.

 #### Rayman 2
 The Rayman 2 configuration edits the ubi.ini file in the install directory if the GOG version is used, or else the ubi.ini file in the Windows directory.
 This configuration tool also has several utilities integrated into it.